Portman group will bring NWSL to Los Angeles in 2022

 The women also reached out to a local supporters group that has been campaigning to bring a team to Los Angeles.
 The plan is to bring on additional investors as the team takes shape.

 “We knew that there would be a strong and passionate supporters group here to support this.
 And from there it was about, `How do we do this in the right way?
 How do we do this differently?'”
-Uheman said.
+Uhrman said.

 The group is partnering with the LA84 Foundation, a nonprofit formed after the 1984 Los Angeles Olympics that promotes youth sports.
 Angel City also announced its formal support of the foundation’s Play Equity Fund, aimed at helping kids in minority and underserved communities.